 For planting in soil, the stems and leaves are cut and placed in water and are kept there until roots grow back in about two weeks.

-- Sunlight: Keep jade plants in full sun.
-They prefer daytime temperatures of 65–75°F and can tolerate night time temperatures of 50–55°F.
+Keep jade plants in full sun.
+They prefer daytime temperatures of 65–75°F and can tolerate nighttime temperatures of 50–55°F.

-- Soil: As these plants are local to South Africa, they can make due in sandy soils.
-It is best for jade plants to be planted in a heavier sand that best stays the short roots.
+As these plants are local to South Africa, they can thrive in sandy soils.
+It is best for jade plants to be planted in heavier sand that best stays the short roots.
 A mix of sand, peat moss, and organic matter that allows for water draining will provide a good growing environment.
 Though well-drained soil is needed, they are not very much particular about soil pH.
-Sandy and rocky soil is also acceptable.
+Sandy or rocky soil is also acceptable.

-- Water: Since they are succulents, they do not need frequent watering, as they store it inside their leaves.
-Too much wet soil will result in rotten roots.
+Water them properly while taking care of the fact that, since they are succulents, they do not need frequent watering, as they store it inside their leaves.
+Overly wet soil will result in rotten roots.
 During winter, allow the soil to dry out well, then water them.
-However, jade plants go in dormancy in summer and require even less water.
+However, jade plants go dormant in summer and require even less water.

 Mature Plant Size